TristanCotillard/illuin_code_force/README.md

 | geometry | 0.92 | 0.52 | 0.67 |
 | games | 1.00 | 0.74 | 0.85 |
 | probabilities | 0.92 | 0.73 | 0.81 |

+Proportion of problems entirely predicted correctly: 0.50 Proportion of problems with at least one tag correctly predicted: 0.81 Proportion of problems with at least one tag incorrectly predicted: 0.35

 ### Possible Extensions
 - add data augmentation / training penalties techniques in case of poor class representations like for instance the tag "probability"